Cast Iron Skillet Pizza

 Continue cooking the dough over medium heat until it begins to bubble.

-Topping the cast iron skillet pizza
+Topping the pizza

 Add the sauce and toppings (I choose cooked and crumbled Italian sausage).
 I like a good solid layer of sausage on the pizza just like Chicago style pizza places do.